Why are we yawning?

 Theory: Yawning is the reaction to lack of oxygen and tiredness!

-It has long been thought that yawning occurs in response to a lack of oxygen and serves to increase oxygenation and decrease carbon dioxide levels in the blood.
-Because acute oxygen deprivation is often associated with severe fatigue, yawning has been understood as a natural response to sleepiness, which our body uses to increase oxygenation and stay awake.
+It has long been thought that yawning occurs in response to a lack of oxygen and serves to increase oxygen supply and reduce carbon dioxide levels in the blood.
+Because an acute lack of oxygen is often associated with severe fatigue, yawning has been understood as a natural reaction to sleepiness, with which our body wants to increase its oxygen supply and keep itself awake.
 But is that true?
-Unfortunately, no!
-Studies today show that the oxygen supply has no influence on the frequency of yawning and is not an explicit trigger.
+Unfortunately no!
+Studies today show that oxygen supply has no influence on the frequency of yawning and is not an explicit trigger.

-Many researchers assume that yawning actually serves to keep oneself awake or to increase alertness.
-Admittedly, we yawn particularly often in boring situations and rather monotonous activities, and the stretching that goes with breathing activates the circulation.
-However, a study from Switzerland shows that the strength of brain activity before and after yawning is almost the same.
+Many researchers believe that yawning actually serves to keep you awake or increase alertness.
+Admittedly, we yawn particularly often in boring situations and rather monotonous activities, and the stretching and stretching that comes with breathing activates the circulation.
+However, a study from Switzerland shows that the level of brain activity before and after yawning is almost the same.

 Theory: Yawning cools the brain and thus increases concentration!

-Current studies suggest that extensive yawning cools our brain and thus serves to thermoregulate our brain temperature.
-Because the brain is also constantly working and generates heat in the process.
-After sleeping and when we are tired, the room temperature is generally higher - it is precisely in these situations that we yawn particularly often.
-The short-term increase in heart rate during yawning allows more cool blood to reach the brain regions and lowers the brain temperature again.
+Current studies suggest that extensive yawning cools our brain and thus helps thermoregulate our brain temperature.
+Because the brain also works constantly and generates heat.
+After sleeping and when tired, the room temperature is generally higher - it is precisely in these situations that we yawn particularly often.
+By briefly increasing the heart rate while yawning, more cool blood can reach the brain regions and the brain temperature can be reduced again.
 The result: The brain is protected from overheating, an optimal working temperature is maintained and concentration and mental performance are increased.
 These assumptions are supported by further studies and experiments and correspond to the current state of research.

 4. Why is yawning contagious?

-If one yawns, everyone yawns.
-We all know how contagious yawning can be.
-Neuroscience attributes this to the activation of the so-called mirror neurons.
-These are special structures in our brain that are also related to sensitivity and empathy, and cause us to “mirror” and imitate the behavior of others.
+When one yawns, everyone yawns.
+We all know the contagious effect of yawning.
+Neuroscience attributes this to the activation of so-called mirror neurons.
+These are special structures in our brain that are also related to empathy and empathy and cause us to “mirror” and imitate the behavior of others.

-Did you know that for many people just reading about or thinking about yawning is enough to start yawning too?
+Did you know that for many people just reading about yawning or thinking about it is enough to yawn too?

 5. What can I do about frequent yawning?

-Based on the theory that yawning serves to thermoregulate our brain, it can help to breathe through the nose rather than the mouth - this is where the incoming air is already cleaned and "tempered".
+Based on the theory that yawning serves to thermoregulate our brain, it can help to breathe through the nose rather than the mouth - here the incoming air is already cleaned and “tempered”.

 Yawning itself is a harmless and harmless reflex.
-From a medical point of view, however, suppressing it is rather unhealthy and should therefore not become the norm.
-So don't take it to heart if your counterpart yawns more during your conversation.
+From a medical perspective, however, suppression is rather unhealthy and should therefore not become the rule.
+So don't take it to heart if the person you're talking to yawns a lot during your conversation.

 6. Conclusion

-• Yawning describes the involuntary and naturally occurring reflex to open your mouth wide and take a deep breath.
+• Yawning refers to the involuntary and natural reflex to open the mouth wide and take a deep breath.

-• When you yawn, the muscles tense, heart rate and blood flow increase and the lungs and brain are better supplied for a short time.
+• When yawning, the muscles tense, the heart rate and blood flow increase, and the lungs and brain are better supplied for a short time.

 • The cause of yawning is not entirely known.
-Lack of oxygen or tiredness are no longer considered as triggers, but possibly the thermoregulation of the brain.
+Lack of oxygen or tiredness are no longer considered triggers, but rather the thermoregulation of the brain.

-• Yawning is contagious but not dangerous and should not be suppressed.
+• Yawning is contagious but harmless and should not be suppressed.

 Greetings and see you soon!